NoahDR17/event-hub-frontend/README.md

    - Click **View** to open your live site.

 The application should now be live on Heroku!
 This setup provides a scalable and reliable environment for your Django project.

+# Credits

+### Research & References
+- **LogRocket Blog**: Referenced [this article](https://blog.logrocket.com/understanding-react-useeffect-cleanup-function/) to better understand `useEffect` cleanup functions and how to manage asynchronous operations in React.